 Dachshund’s name has a German origin and refers to “Dachs,” which means badger, and “Hund,” which means dog.
 In short, it can be referred to as a badger dog.
 They have long ears with a long body and short legs, making them an ideal breed for hunting burrow-dwelling animals.
 They are excellent watchdogs and have a huge heart.
 They also vary from short to long-haired breeds.

 Use: Hunting hare and rats.

-The standard Manchester Terrier is a medium-sized dog that was bred to hunt small animals such as hare and especially rats.
+The standard Manchester Terrier is a medium-sized dog breed to hunt small animals such as hares and rats.
 This breed got started during the 19th century for vermin control.
-Their main color is black and can weigh from 12 up to 22 pounds.
+Their main color is black, and they can weigh from 12 up to 22 pounds.
 This breed is very affectionate and tough.

 #23 Norwegian Elkhound

 The Norwegian Elkhound is one of the few breeds that can hunt large animals such as moose or elk and originates from Norway.
 They have a thick fur that makes them adaptable to the cold climate of Norway.
 They weigh from 40 to 55 pounds in weight.
 Most of them come in the colors black and grey.
 These dogs are pack dogs, which also makes them excellent family dogs.
 They also have above-average intelligence.

 #24 Greyhound Dog